mina-mori/shopifyDashboard/README.md

 2- open cmd

-3- change directory to the current folder in cmd.
+3- change directory to the current folder in cmd

 4. run the following command: `npm install`